Fatsia

-Fatsia is a small genus of three species of evergreen shrubs in the family Araliaceae native to southern Japan and Taiwan.
+Fatsia is a small genus of three species of evergreen shrubs in the family Araliaceae native to Korea, southern Japan and Taiwan.
 They typically have stout, sparsely branched stems bearing spirally-arranged, large leathery, palmately lobed leaves 20–50 cm in width, on a petiole up to 50 cm long, and small creamy-white flowers in dense terminal compound umbels in late autumn or early winter, followed by small black fruit.
 The genus was formerly classified within a broader interpretation of the related genus Aralia.